spf13/cobra/README.md

 **Commands** represent actions, **Args** are things and **Flags** are modifiers for those actions.

-The best applications will read like sentences when used.
-Users will know how to use the application because they will natively understand how to use it.
+The best applications read like sentences when used, and as a result, users intuitively know how to interact with them.

 The pattern to follow is
 `APPNAME VERB NOUN --ADJECTIVE.`